hadeutscher/HaRail_Android/README.md

 Compiling
 ==============

-You must supply the following 2 dependencies:
+You must supply the following dependencies:

-1. Apache Commons Net (v3.3), should be placed in the "libs" directory. can be obtained from http://commons.apache.org/

-2. Apache Commons IO (v2.6), should be placed in the "libs" directory. can be obtained from http://commons.apache.org/

-2. Boost (v1.57), edit LOCAL_C_INCLUDES in Android.mk to point to your installation. can be obtained from http://www.boost.org/
+Boost (v1.57), edit LOCAL_C_INCLUDES in Android.mk to point to your installation. can be obtained from http://www.boost.org/

 <a href="https://f-droid.org/repository/browse/?fdfilter=Download&fdid=com.haha01haha01.harail">